Exterior view of light-frame low-rise modular Full Day Kindergarten Classroom showing hybrid wood and metal exterior on finished modular unit

 Millwork

 Modular wood-frame classrooms were designed to meet the needs of five-year-olds as well as support the Wood First Act.
 Centralized manufacturing sped up delivery and ensured high-quality standards.
 Delivery goals were either met or surpassed because the process wasn’t affected by weather delays or the need to wait for foundations to be built.
 The approach resulted in no delays and classrooms that could be transported to school sites across the province and installed quickly.
-Standardized design and centralized procurement also had the advantage of reducing building costs by 20 percent.
+Standardized design and centralized procurement also had the advantage of reducing building costs by 20 per cent.
 In total, 138 classrooms were delivered to 25 school districts in less than a year.

 Solid, safe, and comfortable

-Massive glulam beams provide protection in the event of heavy snow loads, winds or earthquakes, and seven-inch insulation makes the modules suitable for any climate.
+Massive glulam beams provide protection in the event of heavy snow loads, winds or earthquakes, while seven-inch insulation makes the modules suitable for any climate.
 The classrooms have a life expectancy of 40 years, which is more than twice that of traditional portables.

 A standardized all-wood design